top of page

 The Epstein Effect

-Watching recent events about Deepak Chopra and other spiritual ‘leaders’ unfold is both compelling and unsettling.
+Watching recent events surrounding the Epstein files and figures like Deepak Chopra unfold is both compelling and unsettling.

-These are the very people and spaces that are there to help heal.
-They are the very people who claim that truth is the answer to our personal freedom and do the opposite.
+It makes me MAD.
+These are the very people and spaces that are supposed to help heal.
+They claim that truth is the answer to our personal freedom but often do the opposite.

-Before we go on... get into this properly.
-Catch up by reading the brave piece by Dr Scott Mills who wrote on Substack.
-He calls out major players in the industry who publicly teach courage, truth and accountability but are choosing silence over truth.
+Before we continue, let’s delve into this properly.
+Read the brave piece by Dr. Scott Mills on Substack.
+He calls out major players in the industry who publicly teach courage, truth, and accountability but choose silence over truth.

-It's a compelling read and will make you look at those in question very differently.
+It's a compelling read and will change how you view those in question.

-Also, part of this emerging conversation, you should read this deeply courageous piece by Lissa Rankin, MD.
-Lissa has worked with the likes of Chopra, Louise Hay, Joe Dispenza, Gabby Bernstein, Wayne Dyer, Christiane Northrup and many others.
+Additionally, part of this emerging conversation includes a deeply courageous piece by Lissa Rankin, MD.
+Lissa has worked with figures like Chopra, Louise Hay, Joe Dispenza, Gabby Bernstein, Wayne Dyer, and Christiane Northrup.

 Lissa Rankin, MD

-For those who don't know, inside a spiritual environment, it’s difficult to call this stuff out.
+In a spiritual environment, it’s challenging to call this kind of stuff out.
 Disagreement can be framed as ego, trauma, or lack of awareness.
-Power hides very comfortably inside kind language.
+Power hides comfortably behind kind language.

-Nevertheless, I believe that this is merely a social mirror.
+I'm allowed a little outrage.
+Nevertheless, this is merely a social mirror.
 We place extraordinary status on ordinary humans.
-Money, power or visibility does not make someone inherently wiser, and the ability to articulate meaningful ideas does not make someone enlightened.
+Money, power, or visibility does not make someone inherently wiser, and the ability to articulate meaningful ideas does not make someone enlightened.

-We all carry the same potential for awareness, influence and material success.
-Some people pursue leadership and recognition, others prefer a quieter life, but neither path holds greater truth.
+We all carry the same potential for awareness, influence, and material success.
+Some pursue leadership and recognition, while others prefer a quieter life.
+Neither path holds greater truth.

 So What's Really Happening?